Pathways To Australian Citizenship

 There are two main pathways to acquiring Australian citizenship, namely:

-The acquisition of Australian citizenship refers to the fact that you may be eligible for Australian citizenship if, when you were born overseas, one of your parents held Australian citizenship.
+The automatic acquisition of Australian citizenship refers to the fact that you may be eligible for Australian citizenship if, when you were born, one of your parents held Australian citizenship.

 To acquire Australian citizenship by descent, you must demonstrate the following criteria:

-• Additionally, if they had applied for such Australian citizenship, they must have spent at least 2 years, lawfully, in Australia before they acquired citizenship.
+• Additionally, if they had applied for such Australian citizenship, they must have spent at least 2 years, lawfully, in Australian before they acquired citizenship.

 • When assessing whether you meet the character requirements, the Department will consider whether you are likely to obey Australian laws and whether you have a criminal record, if you are associated with people of concern, whether you have been reported for domestic violence, if you have provided false or misleading information in past Australian visa applications, etc.